 Now continue the mark to the outside of the tube.

-Some older tubes are made of metal, they are not so flexible, so perhaps will be necessary to file the outer diameter.
+Some older tubes are made of metal and they are not so flexible, perhaps it will be necessary to file the "wings" edges to make them fit on the Leitax mount,

 Or the gap where the nose-like aperture lever has to pass through.